rdsea/ROHE/src/rohe/lib/utils/deployment/readme.md

 ## Application Profiling
 - The script in the profiling folder (`profilingDeployment.py`) will load the user's pre-defined computation graph and deploy node by node (microservices) with the scales in "scale.txt".
 We can set different scales and profiling times by passing parameter when calling the script.
 If the script is not executed in the K3s master node, we need a `key` stored in `key.txt`.
 - At the same time, we must start sending requests to the deployed application and run a collector to collect monitoring data.
-The colletor must query data from the specific channels and queues where the application sends its monitoring data to.
+The collector must query data from the specific channels and queues where the application sends its monitoring data to.

 ## Automate Deployment